-What Will It Take For The Women's March To Become A Movement?
+What Will It Take For The Women’s March To Become A Movement?

 Unlike many recent movements including Occupy Wall Street and Black Lives, many of the women (and men) who attended Saturday’s march in Washington (and the over 600 sister marches in cities across the world) were not associated with one single group.
 Not only that, but the Women’s March marked the first protest event many had ever attended.

 This march was not borne of activists.
 The idea started the night of the election, when a woman in Hawaii posted an event on Facebook calling for a protest in Washington, according to the Los Angeles Times.
 The original goal was an act of dissent against President Trump.
 As it gained mass interest entirely organically on Facebook professional activists got involved to organize the march.
-In the weeks leading up the march, its leadership became more diverse, including fashion designer Bob Bland, as well as professional activists Linda Sarsour, Carmen Perez, and Tamika Mallory, and the march came to encompass a diverse set of issues.
+In the preceding weeks, its leadership became more diverse, including fashion designer Bob Bland, as well as professional activists Linda Sarsour, Carmen Perez, and Tamika Mallory, and the march came to encompass a diverse set of issues.

 Yet, despite the lack of affiliation with one central group (or perhaps because of it), the Women’s March on Washington drew millions of women into the streets in cities across the U.S. and around the world.
 Starting as early as 6:00 a.m. on Saturday, women showed up in droves, blanketing the area between the Capitol Building and the Monument, many wearing pink knit cat-eared “Pussy hats,” the beanies that have come to represent the movement against Donald Trump’s brazen comments about women.
 But the reason women were willing to travel from all corners of the United States for a day of marching is because there are so many issues to protest.